db-puzzle/maintenance-OS/docs/Production Module/workcell-refactor-specification.md

 - has_finite_capacity (boolean, default true)
 - default_production_rate_per_hour (in pieces or base UOM, ignored if infinite capacity)
 - default_unit_of_measure (for the production rate)
+- default_setup_time_minutes (integer, default 0, standard setup time if not overridden by item)
+- max_parallel_executions (integer, default 1, number of operations that can run in parallel)
 ```

 ## New Related Models

 ### 1. WorkCellItemRate
-Defines production rates for specific items on this work cell
+Defines production rates and setup times for specific items on this work cell.
+This allows overriding the work cell's default values for specific items that may require different processing parameters.

 ```
 Fields:
 - work_cell_id
 - item_id
-- setup_time_minutes
+- setup_time_minutes (overrides work cell's default_setup_time_minutes)
-- production_rate_per_hour
+- production_rate_per_hour (overrides work cell's default_production_rate_per_hour)
-- unit_of_measure
+- unit_of_measure (overrides work cell's default_unit_of_measure)
 - notes
 ```